Skip to Content

 Notes

-1. These are low fat, low cholesterol and high in protein.
-If you want to make this easier, you can use a carton of egg whites which is sold in the refrigerated section, usually near the eggs.
+• If you want to make this recipe easier, try using a carton of egg whites from the refrigerated section, usually found near the eggs.

 Would this work using whole eggs?